eleanorfleming96/Portfolio/README.md

 ## Repository Structure

+- **AB Testing Project**: This project evaluates the impact of moving a “Live Share” feature to the home screen of a B2C product like AllTrails through a mock A/B test.
+Measures engagement, retention, and conversion rates over a 3-month period with test data.
-- **optimization.ipynb**: Simple portfolio optimization use case with two examples in Python.
+- **optimization.ipynb**: Explanation of portfolio optimization with two use cases in Python.
-- **spend_analytics_notebook.ipynb**: Prototypes of spend analytics visuals for engineering implementation in Python.
+- **spend_analytics_notebook.ipynb**: Prototypes of spend analytics charts (Sankey, Box Tree Chart etc) in Python to improve procurement spend analysis.

 ## Contact Details